 - Design Speed

-- HC Segment Type and Relationships and the Segment math
+- HC Segment Type, geometry Constraints and Relationships, and the resolutions of the Segment math

-We are responsible for segment direction and how we approach PI or Segment definition
+We are responsible for Segment type and direction and how we approach the Alignment geometry definition by PI or Segment entity.

 Design Rules and Criteria Control Manager

-As we discovered last time this is what Alignment Type is mostly there for.
+As we discovered last time this is what Alignment Type is there to manage.

 - Design Criteria – customizable specific rules defined by Criteria Style